caozrich/Etherium_Blockchain_Phishing-_Detection_APP-KNN/README.md

-# k-Nearest Neighbors (KNN) used in an Etherium Blockchain classification problem
+# Etherium Blockchain phishing detection APP using KNN

 ## Libs used: